-- Medicare Advantage Plan (previously known as Part C) includes all benefits and services covered under Part A and Part B — prescription drugs and additional benefits such as vision, hearing, and dental — bundled together in one plan.
+- Medicare Advantage Plan (also known as Part C) includes all benefits and services covered under Part A and Part B — prescription drugs and additional benefits such as vision, hearing, and dental — bundled together in 1 plan.

 - Medicare Part D (Medicare prescription drug coverage) helps cover the cost of prescription drugs.

-Most people age 65 or older are eligible for free Medicare hospital insurance (Part A) if they have worked and paid Medicare taxes long enough.
-You can sign up for Medicare medical insurance (Part B) by paying a monthly premium.
+Most people age 65 or older are eligible for free Medicare Part A (hospital insurance) if they have worked and paid Medicare taxes long enough.
+You can sign up for Medicare Part B (medical insurance) by paying a monthly premium.
 Some beneficiaries with higher incomes will pay a higher monthly Part B premium.
 To learn more, read Medicare Premiums: Rules For Higher-Income Beneficiaries.

-Should I Sign Up For Medical Insurance (Part B)?
+Should I Sign Up For Part B (Medical Insurance)?

-With our online application, you can sign up for Medicare Part A and Part B. Because you must pay a premium for Part B coverage, you can turn it down.
+With our online application, you can sign up for Medicare Part A and Part B. Because you must pay a premium for Part B coverage, you can opt out of that coverage.

-If you’re eligible at age 65, your Initial Enrollment Period (IEP) begins three months before your 65th birthday, includes the month you turn age 65, and ends three months after that birthday.
+If you’re eligible at age 65, your Initial Enrollment Period (IEP) begins 3 months before your 65th birthday, includes the month you turn age 65, and ends 3 months after that birthday.

-Note: Important Upcoming Change – Rules for 2023 and later: If you accept the automatic enrollment in Medicare Part B or if you sign up during the first three months of your IEP, your coverage will start the month you’re first eligible.
-Beginning January 1, 2023, if you sign up during the month you turn 65 or during the last three months of your IEP, your coverage starts the first day of the month after you sign up.
+If you accept the automatic enrollment in Medicare Part B or if you sign up during the first 3 months of your IEP, your coverage will start the month you’re first eligible.
+If you sign up during the month you turn 65 or during the last 3 months of your IEP, your coverage starts the 1st day of the month after you sign up.